Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: Limitations, Conclusion, and Future Work

 In conclusion, our feasibility assessment exposes the practical limitations of directly integrating NIST-PQC and conventional signature schemes into 5G bootstrapping authentication, primarily due to excessive signature sizes, certificate overhead, and fragmentation.
 To future-proof the 5G authentication, we propose $\borg$, a lightweight, distributed, and compromise-resilient framework that enables threshold authentication with forgery detection while meeting strict 5G constraints.
 Although $\borg$ does not provide full PQ security, it is designed to operate across all bootstrapping connections and currently secures critical $SIB$ messages.
+It is also worth noting that $\borg$ does not address privacy concerns related to UE-to-BS connections, passive eavesdropping, or other physical-layer threats, and remains vulnerable to overshadow attacks.
 Future work will extend protection to mitigate overshadow attacks in the PQ era.
 Looking ahead to 6G, we expect $\borg$ to help accelerate the adoption of secure and practical bootstrapping mechanisms beyond what 5G was able to incorporate.